Bringing majesty to the mundane

 EV: I don’t know why the passion for the old masters was in me.
 It just was and still is.
 I can swoon at the paint strokes of a Velásquez or the beauty in the lines of a Da Vinci drawing.
 Some people worship other things like athletic skills and music.
 For me it’s always been painting, sculpture and drawing.
 The classic masters appear to have been the height of those art forms or at least a good reference point if you want to get good.
 There are very accomplished wonderful paintings being made today, like David Hockney and so many others but Titian and Velasquez, those guys are the highest height of art aptitude for me.
 I know that I'm not there nor will I ever be.
 But sometimes, looking at their paintings and reading their words, I get to feel a little tiny bit every so often of what it feels like to paint like them and that’s enough for me.

-e: What makes you work with this kind of mythic or mythological images, like the mermaid or angels?
-A lot of your paintings have this kind of mythic quality to them.
-Why do you use those kind of images?
+e: A lot of your paintings have this kind of mythic quality to them.
+Why do you use mythical or mythological imagery, like mermaids and angels?

 EV: There have always been winged creatures in all of art.
-Images of them today, are often corny and cloyingly sentimental like bad hallmark cards but I use these mythical images, because my first loves were Raphael, Botticelli and Da Vinci and they painted angels.
+Images of them today are often corny and cloyingly sentimental like bad Hallmark cards.
+But my first loves were Raphael, Botticelli and Da Vinci, and they painted angels.
 So if they thought they were appropriate to paint back then, why can't I keep at it in the 21st century?
 There are many people who believe angels are out there and sometimes I believe they are too.
 It’s highly likely there are realms we can’t see.

-e: You also paint a lot of females, women in all kinds of ways.
+e: You also paint a lot of women, in all kinds of ways.
 Why is that?

 e: I read on your website that you want to herald the unheralded and bring majesty to the mundane.
 Can you say what you mean by that?

-EV: Ordinary people aren’t given Academy Awards or Nobel prizes for doing the laundry and raising children and all those bazillion other relentless everyday chores.
-When I found myself being a full time housewife and mother, I could relate and decided to give them some glory and importance.
+EV: Ordinary people aren’t given Academy Awards or Nobel Prizes for doing the laundry and raising children and all those bazillions of other relentless everyday chores.
+When I found myself being a full-time housewife and mother, I could relate and decided to give them some glory and importance.
 Marie Antoinette and Napoleon could pay people to make them look fabulous, but ordinary people can’t do that.
 The minimum wage essential workers weren’t about to spend their money commissioning someone to paint them looking fabulous.
 But why not honor them and make them look wonderful for the thankless underpaid work they do in the middle of a pandemic?

 Author: